raoguchi/dsc106-wi24/syllabus.md

   only
 - Having any other person complete any part of your assignment on your behalf
 - Completing an assignment on behalf of someone else
-- Providing code, exam questions, or solutions to any other student in the course
+- Providing code to any other student in the course
 - Splitting up project questions with your pair programming partner and each working on different questions
-- Collaborating with others on exams

-The following activities are examples of appropriate collaboration and are allowed in DSC 80 (not an exhaustive list):
+The following activities are examples of appropriate collaboration and are allowed in (not an exhaustive list):

 - **(new) Using AI code generation tools, such as GitHub Copilot and ChatGPT, to help write your code**